thinkany/thinkany-wp-a-b-testing/README.md

 ## Features

-* Easy setup with ACF integration
+* Easy setup with ACF integration (Advanced Custom Fields required)
 * 50/50 split testing by default (configurable in 10% increments)
 * Works with both pages and posts
 * Dashboard widget for quick stats overview